keneich/keneich.github.io/README.md

 # Keneich's Blog

-T* about Jekyll and "So Simple Theme"
+Jekyll and "So Simple Theme"